Huey Lewis Biography

 In 1976, ‘Clover’ decided to get out of the Bay Area and take their talent to Los Angeles.
 The band started playing at noticeable clubs there and they were offered by Nick Lowe to go on a tour with him to the UK.

-Around this time, ‘Clover’s’ music started getting popularity in the UK and their genre started getting famous by the name of ‘pub rock’.
+Around this time, ‘Clover’s’ music started gaining popularity in the UK and their genre started getting famous by the name of ‘pub rock’.
 Two of their albums were produced by Robert John ‘Mutt’ Lange, but they were not very successful.

-In 1978, the ‘Clover’ returned back from the UK to California and it disbanded.
+In 1978, the ‘Clover’ returned from the UK to California and it disbanded.
 Lewis played music as ‘Huey Harp’ in Thin Lizzy’s successful album ‘Live and Dangerous’.
 He played at a club in California and bagged a contract with Phonogram Records.

 In 1979, Lewis formed a band called ‘Huey Lewis and the American Express’.
 The band played a few gigs and then changed its name to ‘Huey Lewis and the News’.